ligolang/ligo/gitlab-pages/docs/advanced/timestamps-addresses.md

 ## Addresses

-The type `address` in LIGO is used to denote Tezos addresses (tz1, tz2, tz3, KT1, ...).
+The type `address` in LIGO denotes Tezos addresses (tz1, tz2, tz3, KT1, ...).
 Currently, addresses are created by casting a string to the type `address`.
 Beware of failures if the address is invalid.
 Consider the following examples.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Pascaligo-->